IQSS/dataverse/doc/sphinx-guides/source/admin/external-tools.rst

 File Level Preview Tools
 ++++++++++++++++++++++++

-Similar to File level explore tools, File Level preview tools are specific to the file type.
-File level preview tools are designed to be embedded in the file page and can either be a tool designed solely for previewing data or can be a simplified view of another external tool.
+File level explore tools can be set up to display in preview mode, which is a simplified view of an explore tool designed specifically for embedding in the file page.

 File Level Configure Tools
 ++++++++++++++++++++++++++